termolumix/Svenom/README.md

 # Svenom
-Svenom is a Shortcut tool for Svenom payload this tool is for educational purposes only.
+Svenom is a Shortcut tool for Msfvenom payload this tool is for educational purposes only.

 I am not responsible for any malicious use